aryan-c02/aryan-c02/README.md

-# Hello! 👋 I'm Aryan Chouhan, a Full Stack Software Developer
+# Hello! 👋 I'm Aryan Chouhan, a Software Developer

+# Worked With

+- Go-gin for backend development with Postgres as a database.
+- Experienced in building desktop app with electron.js
+- Android development with React Native Cli
+- Web development with NextJs.

 ## 🔧 Technologies & Tools